BDC Hamburger Icon

 To start engaging new leads via text, do the following:

-• Ask potential customers to opt-in to your texts: When potential customers show interest in your company, ask them to sign up to receive text messages.
+• Ask potential customers to opt in to your texts.
+When potential customers show interest in your company, ask them to sign up to receive text messages.
 Then, you can use short message service (SMS) marketing to tell them about promotions, events and other vital happenings within your company.

 Did You Know?Did you know

-Business text messaging includes multimedia messaging service (MMS) and SMS messaging.
+Business text messaging includes both multimedia messaging service (MMS) and SMS messaging.
 While SMS for business supports up to 160 characters, MMS can include up to 500KB of data, including audio or video files.

 2. Reengage with cold leads by sending a straightforward text.

 Try sending a simple text to a cold lead or former customer that says, “Are you still interested in [your product or service]?”
-Then watch the replies roll in.
+Then, watch the replies roll in.

 3. Reduce no-shows for appointments, meetings or webinars with SMS reminders.